donhenton/mountebank-UI/README.md

 ## Persistence
 All data is persisted to local storage.
 If accessing this application for the first time, an initial collection will be created.
-Currently, there is no facility for downloading or reloading data.
+The data can be export and imported using the menu item **Import/Export**.
 The persisted data is in a format which allows the creation of the Mountebank data, it is not in the Mountebank format.